42BV/ai-hackathon/README.md

 This application consists of:

 + SpringBoot application with Spring AI (OpenAI) & Elasticsearch dependencies
   + Different chatbot functions which each displays a feature that is offered by SpringAI (and OpenAI)
   + Spring AI is the 'glue', whilst OpenAI offers most of the core features
 + Different data sources:
   + Resource text files for displaying semantic searching using vector stores
   + PostgresQL with mock data for more traditional structured data
   + Pre-built vector-store databases hosted in Elasticsearch, read-only!
     + This is done since embedding data is expensive, doing so 20x for the same mock-data would be a waste.
 + Docker-Compose YAML to run a local Elasticsearch vector store instance and postgres database

+### Connecting to database

+### Connecting to Elasticsearch
+-

+- `http://localhost:9200` //todo replace with real url!!!